nikolae/portfolio/_posts/2023-06-29-how-I-built-it.markdown

 ---
 layout: page
 title:  "How I Built It"
-teaser: "In which I go off the Rails"
+teaser: "In which I go off the 'Rails'"
 date:   2023-06-29 15:03:15 -0700
 categories: software web
 tags: web software jekyll DNS